anthonyvittoria/Ledger/README.md

 Ledger is a web application designed for enterprise budget management and analysis.
 You are welcome modify and redistribute the software so long as the license is preserved.

 ## Installation
-Clone this repository into your Django project directory and add 'Ledger' to `INSTALLED_APPS` in settings.py.
-Ensure the following dependencies are installed in your virtual environment:
+Clone this repository into your Django project directory and add 'Ledger' to `INSTALLED_APPS`.
+Ensure the following dependencies are installed in your environment:

 `pip install django==2.2.2`